 Despite the successes achieved with SPDM, the adoption of information systems to manage simulation data by simulation engineers is still very low at 1%-2%.

-This webinar will provide an introduction to the fundamentals of Simulation Data Management for practitioners and managers.
+This webinar provided an introduction to the fundamentals of Simulation Data Management for practitioners and managers.
 It will serve as an introduction to those new to the technology of SPDM.
-It will also summarise the state of the art based on the proceedings of the NAFEMS European SPDM conference of December 2018.
-It will provide a foundation for delegates intending to attend the upcoming NAFEMS International SPDM conference and World Congress.
+It also summarised the state of the art based on the proceedings of the NAFEMS European SPDM conference of December 2018.
+It provided a foundation for delegates intending to attend the upcoming NAFEMS International SPDM conference and World Congress.

 He began his engineering career developing a method for the simulation of crack propagation in aircraft structures for which he received the N.E.Rowe medal of the Royal Aeronautical Society.
 He has 40 years of experience of consulting and implementation of information systems for industrial companies.
 These include Simulation, Computer Aided Design, EDM, PDM, PLM and Simulation Data Management.
 He has delivered projects for companies in the sectors of Aerospace, Defence, Gas Turbines, Shipbuilding, Automobile, Industrial machinery and consumer goods.